But what is the COVID-19 coronavirus, and what do health experts know about the signs and how to prevent the spread of illness?

-The Illinois Department of Public Health (IDPH) in coordination with the Illinois Poison Control Center have launched the Illinois Novel Coronavirus Hotline and email address to answer questions Local Health Departments, clinicians, and the general public may have regarding the 2019 novel Coronavirus.
+The Illinois Department of Public Health (IDPH) in coordination with the Illinois Poison Control Center have launched the Illinois Novel Coronavirus Hotline and email address to answer questions local health departments, clinicians, and the general public may have regarding the COVID-19.
 See the IDPH FAQs.

 How Is Franciscan Health Preparing For The Coronavirus?